omunroe-com/navewiki/Home.md

 # The CoffeeScript Wiki

-Discussions and questions about CoffeeScript should go to: the [[Google Group|https://groups.google.com/forum/#!forum/coffeescript]], or the Freenode IRC room [[#coffeescript|http://webchat.freenode.net]].
+For general discussions and questions about CoffeeScript see the [[Google Group|https://groups.google.com/forum/#!forum/coffeescript]], or the Freenode IRC room [[#coffeescript|http://webchat.freenode.net]].

 [[Want to help CoffeeScript?
 Read about contributing!|[Contributing] Help CoffeeScript]]